TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 -----------------

-These data scientists are involved in making sense of and communicating about data without neccessarily relying on programming skills.
+These data scientists are involved in making sense of and communicating about data without necessarily relying on programming skills.
 These jobs are built around assembling and presenting data to inform a decision making process.
 Common in many business areas.